GENI-NSF/geni-tools/README-omni.txt

  * Omni logging is configurable with a -l option, or from a script by calling applyLogConfig(). (ticket #61)
  * Omni aborts if it detects your slice has expired (ticket #51)
+ * Omni config can define aggregate nicknames, to use instead of a URL in the -a argument. (ticket #62)
  * SFA logger handles log file conflicts (ticket #48)
  * Handle expired user certs nicely in Omni (ticket #52)
  * Write output filename when ListResources or GetVersion saves